 The Company's corporate office is located at Suite 1900 - 1055 West Hastings Street, Vancouver, British Columbia, V6E 2E9 and its registered and records office is located at Suite 2200, 885 West Georgia Street, Vancouver, British Columbia, V6C 3E8.

 Intercorporate Relationships

-The following diagram illustrates the intercorporate relationships among the Company and its subsidiaries, as well as the jurisdiction of each entity.
+The following diagram illustrates the intercorporate relationships among the Company and its subsidiaries, as well as the jurisdiction of each entity as at December 31, 2021.

 GENERAL DEVELOPMENT OF THE BUSINESS

 Overview